Braije/betiny-core/README.md

 We try to reduce the amount of dependencies as much as possible by using the standart module.

 ## Install
-As usual.
-You can also use the [boilerplate](https://github.com/Braije/betiny-boilerplate)
+As usual ...

     yarn add betiny-core

-Otherwise, create your own ".env" and fill it with your own informations
+... create your own ".env" and fill it with your own informations

     NODE_ENV=dev

-    # TODO: allow range
+    # TODO: Allow range?
     HTTP_PORT=3001
     HTTP_HOST=127.0.0.1